 Neurodevelopmental Disabilities Training Grant

-Established in 1998, the Hospital's training grant in neurodevelopmental disabilities trains four MD, PhD or MD/PhD postdoctoral fellows each year in research on genetic and acquired disorders that cause mental retardation or developmental disability.
+Established in 1998, the Hospital's Training Grant in Neurodevelopmental Disabilities trains MD, PhD or MD/PhD postdoctoral fellows each year in research on genetic and acquired disorders that cause mental retardation or developmental disability.

 Each trainer under the grant is a faculty scientist with a record of commitment to the training of young researchers.
-Michael Robinson, PhD, serves as the principal investigator and program director of this grant, which funds a rich educational program that includes frequent lectures, formal courses, a clinical practicum, monthly conferences and an annual convocation of the group.
+Michael B. Robinson, PhD, serves as the Principal Investigator/Program Director (PI/PD) of this grant, which funds a rich educational program that includes frequent lectures, formal courses, a clinical practicum, monthly conferences and an annual convocation of the group.

 The interdisciplinary program draws faculty from the Department of Pediatrics, multiple departments in the University of Pennsylvania School of Medicine and the School of Veterinary Medicine.
 The focus of the program is mental retardation caused by chromosomal defects, inborn errors of metabolism (aminoacidurias, urea cycle defects, etc.) or hypoxia and trauma (peri-natal insult, traumatic brain injury, etc.).